 “Oooo,” Eric practically hissed, “government work.
 That sucks.”

 “Better you than me.”

 I didn’t expect I would enjoy the lull in our chat as much as I did, but the companionship lost its luster about the time the cattle gate closed.
-I could hear Ethan and David’s voices, but just slightly and I couldn’t make out their topic or content.
+I could hear Ethan and Mark’s voices, but just slightly and I couldn’t make out their topic or content.
 Whatever it was, they were laughing more than me and Eric.
 Maybe later I could get the details of the conversation from a certain someone close on the heels of the giggling duo when we drove back home.